magnucha/dsp-bulldozer/readme.md

 ## Acknowledgements

+Mod originally developed by Semar.
+This version is a fork with some small compatibility updates.

 Thanks to runeranger, Madac, Veretragna, Narceen & Bem on Discord for helpful suggestions and bug reports.

 ## Changelog

+#### v1.1.10
+Fix compatability with the DSP multithreading update (0.10.33.26934)

 #### v1.1.9
 Fix for new DSP release